openproblems-bio/openproblems/website/content/contributing/contributing.md

 Our current infrastructure will evaluate the performance of a method once the code has been merged to the `master` branch.
 We encourage you to take advantage of the test versions of each dataset and ensure that a new method will run properly on each dataset.
 Next, the easiest way to evaluate the performance of the method against all the datasets assigned to a task is to submit a pull request on GitHub.

+## Adding a task

+To add a new task, you need to collect all three of the above components of a task:

+* One or more **datasets**
+* One or more **metric**
+* One or more **method**

+We'd love to see new tasks added to the framework, and our core group of developers can help get new tasks off the group.
+We already have some proposed tasks in our [GitHub Issues tracker](https://github.com/singlecellopenproblems/SingleCellOpenProblems/issues?q=is%3Aissue+is%3Aopen+label%3Atask).
+Join us on Slack to get started!

 ## Join us on Slack

 If you have any questions or would like to get more involved, please join us on the [CZI Science Slack](https://join.slack.com/t/cziscience/shared_invite/zt-czl1kp2v-sgGpY4RxO3bPYmFg2XlbZA).
 Once you've created an account, look for the `open-problems` channel.